Coronavirus Update:What patients and families need to know

 Thank you for your interest in participating in the Special Category Associate Program at Children's National Hospital, an Equal Opportunity Employer (PDF).

-In order to begin the Special Category application process you must have confirmed with a Children's National staff member that they will serve as your supervisor while you volunteer, observe and/or shadow in their department.
-The position description and volunteer start and end dates must have been established at the time of application submission.
+In order to begin the Special Category application process, you must have confirmed with a Children's National staff member that they will serve as your supervisor while you assist, observe and/or shadow in their department.

-- Read the orientation packet (PDF) and confidentiality agreement (PDF).
+- Read and sign the orientation packet (PDF) and confidentiality agreement (PDF).

 - Complete the online safety quiz and error prevention training (answers can be found in the orientation packet).

 - After your supervisor returns the in-take form and their verification, you will receive an email from Special Category, providing two links.
 The first link will initiate your drug testing, from Sterling background check company.
 The second link will provide you access to Green Security.
 Green Security will allow you to upload your documents required for onboarding and will initiate the background check.

 - Once you obtain the links, please upload the following documents into Green Security:

 - Signed confidentially agreement